-Chloe being enthralled with the singing and dancing and spectacle of it all.
-She's my musical theatre junkie.
+My middle daughter being enthralled with the singing and dancing and spectacle of it all.
+She’s my musical theatre junkie.

-Bria was kind of in a sour mood for a lot of the show.
+My oldest was kind of in a sour mood for a lot of the show.
 She really wanted to buy some candy from one of the costumed vendors going around selling it (Cockney accents and all).
-But, she didn't bring her money, and I am poor.
+But, she didn’t bring her money, and I am poor.
 So is Joel.

-Chloe waiting for the show to start.
+Waiting for the show to start.

 Gasp!
 She does smile!
 Actually, I think she really enjoyed the show.
 And I do agree, those caramel things are to die for.
 Maybe next time.
 Aren’t her freckles cute?